AyaMYousef/text-to-image-generation/README.md

-To fully localy run this project , take the notebook , head to Colab and train the model , we made it easy for you where to start from , you will find a Header called `Fine Tunning Diffusion Model (Approach3)` start from there and download the model after it
+To run this project, take the notebook, head to Colab, and train the model.
+We made it easy for you to start from, you will find a Header called `Fine Tunning Diffusion Model (Approach3) start from there and download the model after it
 ---

 ## How to start (Repo Clone)